cedricmarcelino/authentication-api/README.md

 5. The GET /users API Endpoint exposes all of the users, regardless of authentication, this is just to show how the data for each user is being stored within the database.
 This is to showcase as well that the passwords are being hashed and salted before reaching the database.
 6. Validation of request body.
 7. Storing of data into a PostgreSQL Database
-8. Swagger UI -- coming soon --
+8. Swagger UI for documentation and trial purposes.

 ## Techs use